happyren/happyren.github.io/_posts/2019-05-11-secure-deployment-of-mysql-on-aws.md

 ### Database Connection Setup

 Now you want to remote connect to your database to use applications like DataGrip.
-You need to firstly setup your user to be used for connection:
+You need to first set up your user for connection:

 ```shell
 mysql> CREATE USER 'remote'@'remotehost' IDENTIFIED BY 'BD@!&lk321e)PQ';